debinix/openjensen/README.md

 ### Komodo Edit or Komodo IDE.

 An editor like Komodo Editor (free) will just work well for COBOL system development.
-On the wishlist, COBOL syntax checks and vertical guide lines.
+On the wishlist, support for COBOL syntax checks.

 The project directory structure for COBOL system development: